pwyf/ati/2018/agencies/uae-mofaic.md

 UAE-MOFAIC is the second worst performer in this year's index, in the very poor category.

-As in 2016, none of the 36 indicators are published to the IATI registry.
+As in 2016, none of the 36 indicators are published in the IATI standard.

 The UAE score on annual report and procurement policy which are both published on MOFAIC’s website.
 Information on organisation strategy, allocation policy, contact details and tenders are sometimes available.
 Information for all other indicators is not published at all.